YashwantXDX/Electricity-Bill-Distributer/README.md

 The Application also calculates the amount between number of houses to pay the amount of the Motor.<br>

-Main purpose of this Applicationis that when tenants live together, they face the issue of unwanted pay of the electricity amount.
-So I made this application so that everyone give their fair pay.<br>
+<strong>Main purpose of this Applicationis that when tenants live together, they face the issue of unwanted pay of the electricity amount.
+So I made this application so that everyone give their fair pay.</strong><br>

 ![1](https://github.com/user-attachments/assets/9ae61fb5-01f8-45f1-9988-99ea71c2f1d6)